jszlek/03_NTU_workshop_Data_preprocessing_Python_notebook/README.md

 # 03_NTU_workshop_Data_wrangiling_Python_notebook

-If you wish to access the data set, please sign up at
+Please, be advised that the data set will be distributed at the workshop.